Zet237/autokuso/README.md

 # autokuso

-### This splitter is for the game kuso by Fred Woods.
+### This splitter is for the game kuso by Fred Wood.
 It will basically do everything you want it to do which is:

 * Sync IGT with the game's framecounter
 * Starts upon starting any game mode (tested with speedrun kuso, LOVE and LOVE+kuso but should theoretically work on any mode)